How to Become a Web Developer

 - Describe notable achievements and accomplishments

-- Show enthusiasm for the company and explain why you are applying
+- Show enthusiasm for the company and explain why you are applying to the Web Developer position

 - End the letter professionally and encourage the Hiring Manager to contact you